NuGet/docs.microsoft.com-nuget/docs/guides/create-packages-for-xamarin.md

 ms.topic: tutorial
 ---

-# Create packages for Xamarin with Visual Studio 2015
+# Create packages for Xamarin with Visual Studio 2017 or 2019

 A package for Xamarin contains code that uses native APIs on iOS, Android, and Windows, depending on the run-time operating system.
 Although this is straightforward to do, it's preferable to let developers consume the package from a PCL or .NET Standard libraries through a common API surface area.

-In this walkthrough you use Visual Studio 2019 to create a cross-platform NuGet package that can be used in mobile projects on iOS, Android, and Windows.
+In this walkthrough you use Visual Studio 2017 or 2019 to create a cross-platform NuGet package that can be used in mobile projects on iOS, Android, and Windows.

 1. [Prerequisites](#prerequisites)
 1. [Create the project structure and abstraction code](#create-the-project-structure-and-abstraction-code)